Explore our Special Educational Needs and Disabilities (SEND) provision.

 We are committed to high achievement for all, supporting pupils and families in ensuring the very best of opportunities are available to them.

 At St. Mary’s, we firmly believe that all children have an entitlement to be educated alongside their peers.
 As an inclusive community, we are deeply committed to removing the barriers to learning and participation that can hinder or exclude individual pupils, or groups of pupils.
-Equality of opportunity is a reality for all our children within school and our dedicated team work relentlessly to ensure that all children have the right to a fulfilling learning experience, regardless of need.
+Inspired by our Christian vision and values, equality of opportunity is a reality for all our children within school and our dedicated team work relentlessly to ensure that all children have the right to a fulfilling learning experience, regardless of need.
 Our Accessibility Policy and Plan 2019 describes how we strive to achieve this.

 Our SEN School Information Report (in the form of the links below) aims to describe how we provide support for pupils with Special Educational Needs and Disabilities.